Thanks to medical advances and healthier lifestyles, a growing number of us are enjoying longer lives.

 This is provided free of charge by the NHS and care is available either at home, or in a hospital, nursing home or hospice.
 Unlike local authority funding, NHS Continuing Healthcare is not means-tested.

 A person is more likely to qualify for Continuing Healthcare if they have mostly healthcare needs rather than social care needs, or in other words, if they need medical support rather than a carer.
 To determine whether a parent or relative might be eligible for Continuing Healthcare, a health or social care professional will use a checklist covering areas of care such as cognition, mobility and continence.
 If their needs are considered high in a number of these areas, they will then undergo a full assessment.
 Following this assessment, they’ll be notified whether or not they qualify.
+Unfortunately simply having a diagnosis of a particular condition such as dementia, doesn’t mean your parent or relative will automatically qualify for NHS Continuing Healthcare funding.
+It will need to be proved by the assessment that they have a ‘primary health need’ before funding will be granted.

 You can find out if a parent or relative may be eligible for NHS Continuing Healthcare funding here.
 If you have any questions or need further information, the NHS recommends speaking to an organisation called the Beacon, which gives free independent advice on NHS Continuing Healthcare.
 Visit Beaconchc.co.uk or call the free helpline on 0345 548 0300.